jitpack/gradle-multiple-jars/README.md

     gradle install

-To install them use the following syntax:
+To add them to build.gradle use the following syntax:

 ```gradle
  compile 'com.github.jitpack:gradle-multiple-jars.api:1.0'